5 times beauty brands were accused of greenwashing and the lessons we can learn

 • Leave no room for shoppers to misinterpret your recyclability claims.
 As the UK’s Competition & Markets Authority advises in the Green Claims Code, “businesses must not claim, or otherwise give the impression, that a product is ‘recyclable’ if it is not, or if only parts of it are and others are not, preventing recycling”.

-• As with the L’Oreal example, Head & Shoulders should have considered marketing their bottle as partly recyclable.
+• As with the L’Oreal greenwashing example, Head & Shoulders should have considered marketing their bottle as partly recyclable.

 A screenshot of an article on Fox 11 (Los Angeles) about Lilly Lashes 'cruelty-free' mink lawsuit